Don Ellis: Early career

-The New York Avant-Garde
+New York avant-garde

 Shortly thereafter, Ellis became involved in the New York City avant-garde jazz scene.
 He appeared on albums by Charles Mingus, Eric Dolphy, and George Russell, working in that sextet for two years.
 Under his own name, Ellis led several sessions with small groups between 1960 and 1962, which featured, among others, Jaki Byard, Paul Bley, Gary Peacock, Ron Carter, Charlie Persip, and Steve Swallow.
 The last one, Essence, was recorded in mid-July 1962.

 On 3 June 1962, Ellis performed the jazz liturgy Evensong, composed by Edgar Summerlin.
 The performance took place at the First International Jazz Festival in Washington, D.C., and was broadcast on Look Up and Live on 12 August 1962.
 Ellis performed alongside Lou Gluckin on trumpet, J. R. Monterose on tenor saxophone, Eric Dolphy on flute, Slide Hampton on trombone, Dick Lieb on bass trombone, Barry Galbraith on guitar, Ron Carter on bass, and Charlie Persip on drums.